All-China Federation of Trade Unions: Organization

 As of early 2024, the ACFTU has 300 million members and one million officials, making it the world's largest union.

-The Communist Party controls the appointment of ACFTU officials at the regional and national levels.
+According to its constitution, the ACFTU is led by the Chinese Communist Party (CCP).
+Specifically, it is managed by the Secretariat of the CCP Central Committee.
+The CCP controls the appointment of ACFTU officials at the regional and national levels.
 ACFTU employees are public servants who must pass the examinations required of public servants.

 Grassroots level enterprise unions are generally established by local union officials in consultation with enterprise management.